JuanTechBlog/juantechblog.github.io/content/posts/run-local-llm-stable-diffusion-locally-low-end-hardware/index.md

 However, it doesn’t seem to support my iGPU.

 The IPEX-LLM requires a graphic driver version of `31.0.101.5122` and higher, which is only compatible with Intel Core 11 gen and newer iGPUs, as well as Intel Arc GPUs.
 For the Intel UHD 630, the latest driver available is `31.0.101.2130`—below the required level.

+So, I’m looking for alternative options.
+I think Vulkan might be the only way to get LLM and Stable Diffusion running on my GPU.

 ## LLM Test Run (Llama 3.2 1B Instruct Q8 Llama 3.2 3B Instruct Q8)